 Adding aloe to your hair care regimen can be as simple as finding a product to infuse into your conditioners, leave-ins, and shampoos.
 I can vouch for this cold-pressed organic aloe, as it has been a game-changer in my wash day routine.

-How you start your wash day is vital to the end result, and Anita Grant's aloe-based, sulfate-free blend is pH balanced, which means the shampoo will hydrate, ease frizz, and soothe the scalp without disrupting your hair's natural oils.
+How you start your wash day is vital to the end result, and Anita Grant's aloe-based, sulfate-free blend is pH balanced.
+The shampoo will hydrate, ease frizz, and soothe the scalp without disrupting your hair's natural oils.

 Made with glycerin, biotin, and aloe vera, this moisture-rich formula is ideal for maintaining your scalp and hair while promoting hair growth.
 Reviewers agree that the nozzle design of the bottle makes application simple and direct to avoid wasting product.